-A rifle will put a bullet in the nearly the same place every time at a given range.
-But the pellets fired from a shotgun end up in different places within the pattern each time a shot is fired.
+A rifle will put a bullet in nearly the same place every time at a given range.
+But pellets fired from a shotgun end up in different places within the pattern each time a shot is fired.

-At extreme range the pattern will actually break down and although we were ‘on target’, the bird or clay pigeon can escape through a hole in it.
+At extreme range the pattern will actually break down and although you are ‘on target’, the bird or clay pigeon can escape through a hole in it.
 It is your hardware that is letting you down.

-- The best way is to pattern our gun at different ranges with different ammunition to ascertain the best possible combination for the quarry we are hunting or the clay we’re shooting at.
+- The best way is to pattern your gun at different ranges with different ammunition.
+This will show the best possible combination for the quarry or the clay.

 - The greater the range, the more choke will be needed to give the required pattern density.